-The latest of the EtonHouse pre-schools to add a Primary provision to their offering, EtonHouse Sentosa offers families preferring to keep their children in a small "boutique" environment, the option of an IB PYP curriculum until the end of year 3.
+EtonHouse Sentosa offers families preferring to keep their children in a small "boutique" environment, the option of an IB PYP curriculum until the end of Year 6.

-Housed in a 3-storey heritage building, located in the heart of Sentosa amidst lush greenery, EtonHouse Sentosa offers the established EtonHouse parent-accompanied playgroup for children from 9 months, the Reggio Emilia influenced bilingual programme for children aged 18 months to 6 years and extends to a Primary programme for children to aged 8 years.
+Housed in a 3-storey heritage building, located in the heart of Sentosa amidst lush greenery, EtonHouse Sentosa offers the established EtonHouse parent-accompanied playgroup for children from 9 months, the Reggio Emilia influenced bilingual programme for children aged 18 months to 6 years and extends to a primary programme for children aged up to 11 years.

 The Primary School welcomed its first students in August 2017, offering the IB PYP (Primary Years Programme) curriculum in common with EtonHouse Thomson, EtonHouse Orchard and EtonHouse Broadrick.
 The Sentosa location allows for the incorporation of an outdoor programme that will include adventure and beach sports, and a nature education element which will offer opportunities for students to spontaneously go out of their classrooms or outdoors with their teachers to facilitate their investigation, observations and research.